DoryanSadi/DoryanSadi/README.md

 Skills: Javascript/Phaser, C++, C#, Python, Unity & Adobe Creative Cloud

-- 🔭 I’m currently working on Creating my website: DoryansDen
+- 🔭 I’m currently working on... : Creating my website: DoryansDen

-- 🌱 I’m currently learning Python, C++: Frameworks and Fundamentals
+- 🌱 I’m currently learning... : Python, C++: Frameworks and Fundamentals

-- 👯 I’m looking to collaborate on Any game projects!
+- 👯 I’m looking to collaborate on.. : Any game projects!
 Open to ideas

-- 🤔 I’m looking for help with Boosting my coding knowledge!
+- 🤔 I’m looking for help with... : Boosting my coding knowledge!
 Looking for feedback :)

-- 💬 Ask me about Hobbies!
+- 💬 Ask me about... : Hobbies!
 I'd love to get to know you more :)

 - 📫 How to reach me: Reach me through contact details provided on my page.